adjust/unity_sdk/README.md

 #### iOS

-The iOS build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildiOS`.
+The iOS build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildiOS.py`.
 It changes the Unity3d iOS generated project in the following ways:

 1. Adds the iAd and AdSupport frameworks to the project.
 This is required by the adjust SDK - check out the adjust [iOS][ios] page for more details.

-2. Adds the other linker flag `-all_load`.
+2. Adds the other linker flag `-ObjC`.
 This allows the adjust Objective-C categories to be recognized during the build time.

 If you have a custom build that puts the Unity3d iOS generated project in a different location, inform the script by clicking on the menu `Assets → Adjust → Set iOS build path` and choosing the build path of the iOS project.